ak811/ak811/README.md

-Hi, my name is Ali Khaleghi, and I'm a recent computer engineering bachelor's graduate interested in computer vision, machine learning, and chess.
+Hello!
+My name is Ali Khaleghi, and I'm a recent computer engineering bachelor's graduate interested in computer vision, machine learning, and chess.
 [Lichess 2200+]

 Some highlights from my CV:
 - Certificate of Achievement (Honorable Mention) in the 17th [International Collegiate Programming Contest (ICPC)](https://icpc.global/) - Nov 2019